-- The water clarity is ranks among the best in the world, with visibility typically between 30m and 80m
+- The water clarity ranks among the best in the world, with visibility typically between 30m and 80m

 - There are interesting limestone seascapes to explore formed by water filtering through the island to form underwater caves, tunnels, chasms and more

 - The world’s largest scuba training organisation, PADI, is represented on the island

 - The water is warm, usually between 20°C and 27°C (68–81°F).

 Need more convincing to take a dive in Niue?
 Continue scrolling through our guide!

 Niue’s Dive Seasons: The Best Time to Scuba Dive in Niue

 Nevertheless, Niue doesn’t suffer from low water visibility even during the wet season.
 Niue is a limestone island where water filters through the rock, producing very little surface runoff.
 With that, the clarity of the water rarely drops below 30 m (100 ft).

-Niue’s Dive Shops: Scuba Diving Operators in Niue
+Niue’s Dive Shop: Scuba Diving Operators in Niue

-Niue has two internationally accredited dive operators; both are PADI operators.
+Niue has one internationally accredited PADI dive operator.
 They offer a wealth of courses with their affiliated programs, as well as introductory dives and recreational dives including night dives.
 They also take safety very seriously.

 Next door to the Scenic Matavai Resort in Tamakautoga, Niue Blue, formerly Buccaneer Adventures, is also a fully affiliated PADI operator.
 Among the huge offering of dive courses are kids’ courses (8 years+) – see Learn to Dive in Niue: Where to Get Your Scuba Diving Certification for more information.
 They also offer Discover Scuba Dives, Refresher Dives, daily morning and afternoon recreational dives and night dives.

-Compare these dive shops further in The Best Scuba Diving Tours in Niue.
+Learn about the dive shop further in The Best Scuba Diving Tours in Niue.

 The Best Dive Sites in Niue

 Niue’s dive operators will take you to dive sites determined by what your certification is suitable for and the sea conditions.
 However, you may also be given the chance to choose your own dive site, if you have one in mind.
 Here’s a list of some of the amazing dive sites available in Niue.